risuorg/risu/README.md

-  -h, --help            show this help message and exit -l, --live            Work on a live system instead of a snapshot --list-plugins        Print a list of discovered plugins and exit --output FILENAME, -o FILENAME
+  -h, --help            show this help message and exit -l, --live            Work on a live system instead of a snapshot --list-plugins        Print a list of discovered plugins and exit --description         With list-plugins, also outputs plugin description --output FILENAME, -o FILENAME
                         Write results to JSON file FILENAME

 Output and logging options:
-  --only-failed, -F     Only show failed tests
+  --lang                Define locale to use --only-failed, -F     Only show failed tests
   -v, --verbose         Increase verbosity of output (may be specified more
                         than once)